CAV 2021: 33rd International Conference on Computer-Aided Verification

 Industrial Experience Reports and Case Studies

-Industrial Experience Reports and Case Studies should not exceed 10 pages, not counting references.
+Industrial Experience Reports and Case Studies should not exceed 10 pages, not counting references and appendices.

 These papers are expected to describe the use of formal methods techniques in industrial settings or in new application domains.
 Papers in this category do not necessarily need to present original research results but are expected to contain novel applications of formal methods techniques as well as an evaluation of these techniques in the chosen application domain.
 Such papers are encouraged to discuss the unique challenges of transferring research ideas to a real-world setting and reflect on any lessons learned from this technology transfer experience.